hhru/api/docs_eng/vacancies.md

- employer | object | Short description of the employer response_letter_required | logical | Whether the message must be written when applying type | object | Vacancy type, one of the elements `vacancy_type` in the [Directory](dictionaries.md)
+ employer | object | Short description of the employer response_letter_required | logical | Whether the message must be written when applying type | object | Vacancy type, one of the elements `vacancy_type` in the [Directory](dictionaries.md) archived | logical | Whether it is an archived vacancy

 `url` and `alternate_url` can have the `null` meaning if the detailed information on the vacancy is unavailable (for instance, when the vacancy has